lsubaldo/cops/README.md

 # Cops and Robbers
 As part of a coding challenge, we were assigned the role of cops and had to find a way to catch the robbers.
+Still a work in progress.